W. W. NORTON & COMPANY

 Mary Dwyer and Emily Frankengerger (Norton Philosophy) in conversation with Kristin Borgwald (Miami Dade College)

-Mary Dwyer and Emily Frankenberger of Norton's Philosophy team will be joined by Kristin Borgwald of Miami Dade college for a presentation on how InQuizitive for Doing Ethics, 7th Edition by Lewis Vaughn can be an indispensable tool for supporting busy students.
+Mary Dwyer and Emily Frankenberger of Norton's Philosophy team are joined by Kristin Borgwald of Miami Dade college for a presentation on how InQuizitive for Doing Ethics, 7th Edition by Lewis Vaughn can be an indispensable tool for supporting busy students.
 You can expect:

 • An overview of InQuizitive adaptive learning tool, and how it supports every chapter of Lewis Vaughn's Doing Ethics--including the moral issues chapters.